U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Find NPS units in your state on the National Park Service website.

 The U.S. Department of Energy's (DOE) Clean Cities program and the U.S. Department of Interior's National Park Service (NPS) are accepting proposals for transportation-related projects that use renewable and alternative fuels, electric-drive and advanced vehicles, and other technologies and practices that reduce petroleum use and benefit air quality.
-Projects implemented through this initiative will help NPS reduce noise, air pollution, and dependence on imported petroleum.
+Projects implemented through this initiative will help NPS reduce noise, air pollution and greenhouse gas emissions, and dependence on petroleum fuels.
 See a map and description of current projects.

-The objectives of the initiative are to reduce petroleum consumption and vehicle emissions and to educate park visitors so that they might adopt similar practices.
+The objectives of the initiative are to reduce petroleum consumption and vehicle emissions and to educate park visitors so that they might adopt similar practices while visiting the park and when they return home.

-By partnering with Clean Cities and its nationwide network of coalitions, NPS units will enhance their relationships with surrounding communities, receive technical assistance, take advantage of training opportunities, and gain access to valuable outreach materials and other resources.
+By partnering with Clean Cities and its nationwide network of coalitions, NPS units will enhance their relationships with surrounding communities, receive technical assistance, take advantage of training opportunities, and gain access to valuable education and outreach materials.
 Clean Cities coalitions interested in partnering with an NPS unit can access coalition-specific guidance on the Clean Cities Coalition Wiki.

 Eligible applicants include NPS units and Clean Cities coalitions only.
 However, other stakeholders and partners may work with NPS and Clean Cities to form project teams.
 Interested parties should contact Clean Cities coordinators with project ideas to explore feasibility.
-Individual NPS units are encouraged to work with one or more Clean Cities coalitions during the project-development process and should contact a Clean Cities coordinator before submitting a project idea.
+Individual NPS units are encouraged to work with Clean Cities coalitions during the project-development process.

 Step 1: Submit the one-page Project Idea Short Form, explaining the basic concept, approach, potential partners, and benefits of your project, to Andrew Hudgins at the National Renewable Energy Laboratory (NREL).

 Proposals must contain all elements outlined in the Project Proposal Template.
-Applicants must also complete the Proposed Project Analysis Workbook.
+Applicants must also complete and submit the Proposed Project Analysis Workbook.

 NREL and DOE will work with the submitting NPS unit and Clean Cities coalition to refine and enhance the project proposal before sending it to NPS and DOE for final consideration.